Summary

 Corticosteroids

-Corticosteroids, also known as steroids, cortisone, prednisone and prednisolone, are synthetic hormones that mimic the action of cortisone, a naturally occurring hormone produced by the adrenal glands.
+Corticosteroids, also known as steroids, cortisone, prednisone and prednisolone, are synthetic hormones that mimic the action of cortisone, a naturally occurring hormone.
 These medications are usually taken in tablet form, but may be injected for a particularly severe lupus flare.

 Dosage depends on the severity of symptoms and the person’s general state of health, including age and weight.
 The main function of steroids is to treat inflammation.
 They also help to reduce pain and fever.